January 27, 2016

 Fill out the required information requested by Bitbucket’s import form and click the “Import Repository” button.
 The form will ask for the source URL and authentication details for accessing your GitHub repository.

 Note: If your authorization credentials are incorrect, you may receive an error message.
-Simply navigate back to the form, fill out the information correctly and attempt the import again.
+Navigate back to the form, fill out the information correctly and attempt the import again.

 Successful Completion of GitHub to Bitbucket Migration